Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Review of Algebraic Theory of Anyons

 Let $(\mathfrak{L},\times)$ denote a set of labels with fusion coefficients as defined above.
 A \textit{theory of anyons} is defined by a corresponding set of unitary $F$ and $R$-matrices up to gauge equivalence; that is, a gauge class of unitary solutions to the pentagon and hexagon equations.
-If $(\mathfrak{L},\times)$ admits at least one theory of anyons, it is called an \textit{anyon model}, and the \textit{rank} of such a theory is $|\mathfrak{L}|$.
-A theory of anyons is precisely a unitary ribbon fusion category $\mathcal{C}$, and the underlying set of $F$ and $R$-symbols is called the \textit{skeletal data} of $\mathcal{C}$.
+If fusion rules $(\mathfrak{L},\times)$ admit at least one theory of anyons (i.e. a unitary solution to the pentagon and hexagon equations), then the fusion rules $(\mathfrak{L},\times)$ constitute an \textit{anyon model}, and the \textit{rank} of such a theory is $|\mathfrak{L}|$.\\

+A theory of anyons is precisely a \textit{unitary braided fusion category} $\mathcal{C}$, and the underlying fusion rules together with the associated set of $F$ and $R$-symbols is called the \textit{skeletal data} of $\mathcal{C}$.
+This skeletal data uniquely specifies the category $\mathcal{C}$, and the label set $\mathfrak{L}$ corresponds to the isomorphism classes of simple objects in $\mathcal{C}$.
+Several examples of prototypical anyon theories are discussed in \cite{simonbook}, and skeletal data for some of these is found in \cite{bonderson-thesis,rsw}.
+See also \cite{anyonwiki} for a growing repository (thus far compiled mostly by J.K.
+Slingerland and G. Vercleyen) of multiplicity-free fusion rules, fusion categories and associated data.
+In Section \ref{tyanyonsec}, we speak more generally of fusion categories: to this end, we briefly summarise below some salient points in terms of the framework introduced above.
+See \cite{egno} for a contemporary treatise on the relevant mathematical formalism.